 Results (1000 words)

+Current Sources of Health Losses.

-To assess the current state of ART-programmes in western Kenya, we ran the model in the absence of any interventions to define a baseline scenario.
+We ran the model in the absence of any interventions to define a baseline scenario.
 At baseline, the only route into the HIV care system is via testing through VCT or PICT.

-After simulating the population of Kenya from 1970 to 2030 and replicating the HIV epidemic, we assessed the outcomes of patients from the viewpoint the clinic and the community.
+We assessed the outcomes of patients from the viewpoint the clinic and the community.
 As can be seen from figure 2, if we look from the viewpoint of the “clinic”, where we consider the engagement of individuals with the clinic prior to ART initiation between 2010 and 2030, we see that 44% of patients that engage with the clinic are retained until they initiate ART.
-However, 41% of patients are eligible at first contact with the clinic and are initiated onto ART immediately.
-Among patients that engage with pre-ART care, are lost to follow-up but subsequently re-engage with care, <1% are not eligible for treatment at return to pre-ART care.
+However, 41% of the deceased persons were eligible at first contact with the clinic and are initiated onto ART immediately.
+Among deceased persons that had engaged with pre-ART care, are lost to follow-up but subsequently re-engage with care, <1% are not eligible for treatment at return to pre-ART care.